Marinated Flank Steak Tacos (Easy + Fresh)

 The best taco spots always have perfectly seasoned, tender meat.
 Well, of course, I had to figure out how to do it at home.
-Luckily for me, I got this recipe for flank steak tacos from a dear friend and it was everything I hoped for.
+Luckily for me, I got this recipe for flank steak tacos from a dear friend, and it was everything I hoped for.
 A bold, citrus marinade (but not tooooo citrusy), and low prep.
 Amen.
 My two favorite things for an easy dinner recipe.

 Ingredients

-- 1 ½- 2 pounds flank steak
+- 1 ½- 2 pounds flank steak (can also use a skirt steak or flat iron steak)

 - ¼ cup soy sauce